 The title of Righteous Among the Nations

 The title of Righteous Among the Nations is awarded by the State of Israel to people from all over the world for the selfless help they provided to Jews persecuted by Nazi Germany during World War II.
-More than twenty-seven thousand people from fifty-one countries, including nearly seven thousand Poles, have received the title of the Righteous Among the Nations.
+More than twenty-eight thousand people from fifty-one countries, including seven thousand Poles, have received the title of the Righteous Among the Nations.

 Who are the Righteous?

 The Righteous Among the Nations are non-Jews who, during World War II, risked their lives, freedom or position to selflessly help Jews persecuted by Nazi Germany.
 Since 1963, this title has been awarded, by the State of Israel, to rescuers from all over the world.